 It started with a conversation about rallying historic cars and ended with cash changing hands behind a strip club in the West Midlands.

 The car had corrosion worthy of an MOT failure, but under the grime I knew there was a great car, if only I could devote some time to it.
 The main problem was a potentially life threatening problem with the accelerator: Once pushed down, it was very reluctant to come back up...which caused consternation on the test drive.
-Nevertheless, a deal was struck and I was the proud owner of a long wheelbase Jaguar 4.0L V8 saloon.
+Nevertheless, a deal was struck and I was the proud owner of a long wheelbase Jaguar XJ 4.0L V8 saloon.
 Honestly, Darling, I hadn't meant to buy it....it just felt like the right thing to do.

 As you will know if you've spent any time around old cars, there are always a few surprises, but luckily nothing that could not be fixed relatively easily.
-Once back from the welder (and now knowing the rear suspension was not going detach itself from the chassis), work on the interior and exterior started in earnest.
+Once back from Vince the welder, (and now knowing the rear suspension was not going detach itself from the chassis), work on the interior and exterior started in earnest.
 Bumper scuffs removed, chipped paintwork rectified, a small dent or two filled and the car began to look much better.
 Small but vital bits of missing trim were tracked down and ordered, tyres replaced and nearly two decades of grime removed.
-After three months work and now mechanically sound, the car looked like new inside and out.
+After three months work and now mechanically sound, the car looked as new inside and out.
 It was a remarkable transformation from a neglected commuter car into a sparkling Jaguar limousine.

 Why Choose Driving Gloves?